Worldwide Day of Play: New episodes of Nickelodeon series

 After Nickelodeon resumed airing, they usually aired marathons and premieres of their series, including SpongeBob SquarePants.
 In 2007, SpongeBob SquarePants, along with Just Jordan, Tak and the Power of Juju, Zoey 101, iCarly, and Back at the Barnyard, aired new episodes.
 Following in 2008 was the second-season premiere of iCarly and the finale of My Family's Got GUTS.
 Following in 2009 were new episodes of iCarly and True Jackson, VP, and in 2010, iCarly and Big Time Rush aired new episodes.
 Later followed in 2011, new episodes of iCarly, Big Time Rush and Supah Ninjas aired.
 In 2012, before the Worldwide Day of Play begins, new episodes of Teenage Mutant Ninja Turtles and Kung Fu Panda: Legends of Awesomeness aired as well as a I Play Because special honoring the Worldwide Day of Play after Nickelodeon resumed programming, along with the hour-long iCarly episode "iShock America" premiere later that night with the premiere of See Dad Run following iCarly.
 For 2013, new episodes of Sanjay and Craig and Rabbids Invasion aired prior to the event, while new episodes of Sam & Cat and The Haunted Hathaways were shown that evening.
 In 2014, new episodes of Sanjay and Craig and Breadwinners were shown before the event, while new episodes of The Haunted Hathaways, Henry Danger, Nicky, Ricky, Dicky & Dawn, The Thundermans, and AwesomenessTV were shown in the evening.
 In 2015, new episodes of Henry Danger, Game Shakers, and 100 Things to Do Before High School had aired that evening.
 In 2016, season premieres of Henry Danger, Game Shakers, and School of Rock had aired that evening.
 In 2017, new episodes of Henry Danger and Game Shakers had aired that evening.
 In 2018, a new episode of Henry Danger aired that evening.
 In 2019, the second part of the two-part, final-season premiere of Henry Danger and a new episode of the revived All That aired that evening.

 Appearances

 Special guest appearances were arranged for the Worldwide Day of Play.
-Guests have included then-first lady Michelle Obama.
-Some of the guests were included of its cast from original Nickelodeon series including Power Rangers: Samurai and Big Time Rush.
-Nick Jr's musical group The Fresh Beat Band also made an appearance.
+Guests have included then-First Lady Michelle Obama.
+Other guests included cast members from original Nickelodeon series including Power Rangers: Samurai and Big Time Rush.
+Nick Jr.'s musical group The Fresh Beat Band also made an appearance.